BertvanUlft/ECOCLIMAP-SG_tools/README.md

 ```

+### Batch scripts
+In the batch_scripts directory there are a few scripts to submit the uncompress program for all LAI, ALBNIR, ALBVIS, HT files.

 ## Convert to NetCDF

 The `ecosg_bin2nc` program can be used to convert a binary file to a basic NetCDF4 file.